yasirusama61/battery-ai-chat-assistant/README.md

 ## 🚀 Features

 - **Domain Expertise**: Provides detailed responses to battery-related queries.
+- **PDF Crawling and QA Generation**: Automated extraction of battery-related content from research papers to create question-answer datasets.
 - **Interactive Interface**: User-friendly chatbot to simulate real-time Q&A.
 - **Scalable**: Fine-tune with additional data to adapt to new scenarios.
 - **Efficient Deployment**: Designed for seamless integration as a web app or API.